How to Reduce Involuntary Churn: The Failed Payment Recovery Playbook

 |---|---|

-The difference between doing nothing and implementing a full recovery system is 3–4x more revenue recovered.
+The difference between doing nothing and implementing a full recovery system is 3 to 4x more revenue recovered.
+See how your numbers stack up against the [failed payment recovery benchmarks](/failed-payment-recovery-benchmark).

 The ROI Calculation